amirahosbr/sumbangsaran/README.md

 ### [3.](#findings) Trust and Ethical Assurance

-Trust is one of the biggest challenges when people use AI agents for web management.
 These agents often handle sensitive information and make decisions on their own, so people need to feel safe before relying on them.
 To build this trust, the system must be open about how it works, handle data responsibly, and always meet user expectations.
 This makes users more satisfied, confident, and loyal over time.

 It’s important to clearly explain what the agent *can* and *cannot* do, follow simple ethical rules, and give honest explanations for its choices.
 Users need to feel the agent is reliable, safe, and not hiding anything.

+> “I need to know the AI won’t do anything shady with my data.”

 **Core principles of integrity:**

-1. Be honest about what the system can and cannot do.
+1. Be honest about what the AI can and cannot do.
 2. Be open about how decisions are made.
 3. Be fair and admit possible risks, like mistakes or biases.